Generally, the following four tests must be met for any foreign tax to qualify for the credit:

 Foreign taxes on income can qualify even though they are not imposed under an income tax law if the tax is in lieu of an income, war profits, or excess profits tax.
 The tax must be a foreign levy that is not payment for a specific economic benefit and the tax must be imposed in place of, and not in addition to, an income tax otherwise generally imposed.

-See Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, for Taxes in Lieu of Income Taxes.
+See Publication 514, Foreign Tax Credit for Individuals, for Taxes in Lieu of Income Taxes.
 Examples of such taxes in lieu of foreign income taxes may include: